intranda/goobi-plugin-step-olr-correction/docs/index_en.md

 ---
-title: Olr correction
+title: Correction of tables of contents after an OLR
 identifier: plugin_intranda_step_olr-correction
-description: Step Plugin for olr correction
+description: Step plug-in for the correction of recognised tables of contents and the generation of PICA data records
-published: false
+published: true
 ---

 ## Introduction